 Tell me about Amsterdam!

-If you’re coming to Amsterdam as a foreigner, you will immediately catch on to the international feel of the city.
+No matter where you’re coming from, you’ll immediately catch on to Amsterdam’s international feel.
 Half of the city’s 800,000 residents are non-Dutch in origin.
-This melting pot of nationalities (180 different ones at the last count) is used to cultural diversity.
-People of different backgrounds have been settling here since the Golden Age.
-Perhaps this explains why most Amsterdammers are so tolerant to divergence.
-They have seen it all!
+People of different backgrounds (180 different nationalities at the last count) have been settling in this melting pot since the Golden Age.

 What are the most popular neighbourhoods in Amsterdam?